Blackmoon Trading 6.1% Lower Over Last Week (BMC)

 Blackmoon Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Blackmoon directly using U.S. dollars.
-Investors seeking to acquire Blackmoon should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Blackmoon using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Blackmoon directly using U.S. dollars.
+Investors seeking to acquire Blackmoon should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Blackmoon using one of the aforementioned exchanges.

 Receive News & Updates for Blackmoon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blackmoon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.